Oriented matroids from type $\mathbb{A}$ cluster categories: Showing the bijection

 \subsection{Triangulation to maximal green sequence}

 We now describe the inverse construction, which starts with a stackable triangulation $\Delta$ of $\mathcal{M}_{\sft}$, and outputs an equivalence class of maximal green sequences $[\mathcal{G}]$ of~$\sft$.
 As in the previous section, we have fixed a cluster-tilting object $\sft$ in $\cc{n}$, and have let $T$ be the triangulation of the $(n + 3)$-gon corresponding to $\Sigma\sft$.
-Given a triangulation $T_{i}$ of the $m$-gon which contains a quadrilateral $abcd$, then flipping the diagonal in $abcd$ is called the \emph{increasing flip given by $abcd$} if it replaces the lower facets of $abcd$ with respect to $T_{i}$ by the upper facets of $abcd$ with respect to $T_{i}$.
-If the reverse is true, then it is called a \emph{decreasing flip}.

 \begin{proposition} Let $\Delta$ be a stackable triangulation of $\mathcal{M}_{T}$ with $\leqslant$ a linear extension of the partial order $\triangrel$ on the simplices of $\Delta$.
 Letting the total order $\leqslant$ on the simplices of $\Delta$ be $\sigma_{1} < \sigma_{2} < \dots < \sigma_{l}$, there is then a sequence of triangulations $T_{0}, T_{1}, \dots, T_{l}$ of the $(n + 3)$-gon such that \begin{enumerate*} \item $T_{0} = T + 1$; \item $T_{i}$ is the increasing flip of $T_{i - 1}$ given by $\sigma_{i}$; \item $T_{l} = T$. \end{enumerate*} \end{proposition} \begin{proof} We construct the sequence $T_{0}, T_{1}, \dots, T_{l}$ inductively by letting $T_{0} = T$ and letting $T_{i}$ be the increasing flip of $T_{i - 1}$ given by $\sigma_{i}$.
 We show that this is well-defined, that is: the lower facets of $\sigma_{i}$ are in fact contained in $T_{i - 1}$.